 Forward and cavity signals are analyzed in terms of the (complex number) state-space equation

-Given $b$, and live measurements of cavity voltage $V$ and drive level $K$, the FPGA DSP solves for $a$ every 11.2\thinspace$\mu$s.
+Given $b$, and live measurements of cavity voltage $V$ and drive signal $K$, the FPGA DSP solves for $a$ every 11.2\thinspace$\mu$s.
 This computation works independent of cavity operation mode, even when (somewhat) off-resonance.
 It does require non-negligible energy in the cavity field.

 The $b$ coefficient is characterized in the cavity turn-on process, but will drift with cable electrical length.
-Self-tuning of $\angle b$ has key similarities to and differences from {\tt SEL\_POFF} process.
-Without the SSA as part of the characterized plant, standard 2-D statistics can directly find the axes of strong and weak variation in the (closed-loop) measured forward wave signal (in $\sqrt{\rm W}$); we use numpy covariance ({\tt np.cov}) and eigenvalue ({\tt np.linalg.eig}) routines.
+Self-tuning of $\angle b$ (or {\tt BCOEFP}) has key similarities to and differences from the {\tt SEL\_POFF} adjustment process.
+This process also depends on properites of the cavity changing due to microphonics, and also requires the cavity field to be approximately constant (closed loop).
+Without the SSA as part of the characterized plant, however, standard 2-D statistics can directly find the axes of strong and weak variation in the measured forward wave signal (in $\sqrt{\rm W}$); we use numpy covariance (np.cov) and eigenvalue (np.linalg.eig) routines.
 This linear-fit analysis does not need an initial guess for $\angle b$.

-Tests of this process show a median day-night span of 0.14$^\circ$.
+Tests of this process show a median day-night span of 0.14$^\circ$, shown in figure~\ref{bcoefp_drift}.
 This is an indication that the forward and cavity cables to the tunnel are nicely protected from day-night temperature swings, as originally planned.